San Rafael Vandalism Lawyer

-In California law, graffiti is described as any inscriptions, marks, figures, words, or any other designs that are unauthorized by the property owner which are etched, drawn, painted, or otherwise placed on personal property.
+In California law, graffiti is described as any inscriptions, marks, figures, words, or any other designs that are unauthorized by the property owner, which is etched, drawn, painted, or otherwise placed on personal property.

-Notably, Penal Code 594 indicates that even impermanent graffiti can still “deface” property because legal defacement does not need to be permanent.
-Graffiti laws apply to any real or personal property – real property includes land and common attachments like homes or other buildings while personal property covers any other type of property, including cars or the furniture inside a home or building.
+Penal Code 594 indicates that even impermanent graffiti can still “deface” property because legal defacement does not need to be permanent.
+Graffiti laws apply to any real or personal property – real property includes land and common attachments like homes or other buildings.
+In contrast, the personal property covers any other property type, including cars or furniture inside a house or building.

-The punishments for vandalism charges can vary dramatically based on the estimated dollar value for the property damage, along with extenuating circumstances and other lesser charges.
-Whether a vandalism charge is filed as a felony or misdemeanor will also have an effect on potential punishments.
+The punishments for vandalism charges can vary dramatically based on the estimated dollar value of the property damage, extenuating circumstances, and other lesser charges.
+Whether a vandalism charge is filed as a felony or misdemeanor will also affect potential punishments.

-Misdemeanor vandalism charges that incur property damage calculated at less than $400 will often include punishments of up to 1 year in county jail, as well as a maximum fine of up to $1000.
-However, those with prior vandalism convictions may be subject to fines of up to $5000.
+Misdemeanor vandalism charges that incur property damage calculated at less than $400 will often include punishments of up to 1 year in county jail and a maximum fine of up to $1000.
+However, those with prior vandalism convictions may be fined up to $5000.
 Informal or summary probation is often included as well.